ympbyc/Pasta/README.md

 It maps `signals` to actors(functions) that produce patches to the current state of the app.
 The second config hash called `viewUpdateRule` is used to reflect the changes to UIs.

-Functions in these hashes are given access to a carefuly chosen set of infomations and APIs to let users think **inside of the box** so the paradigm doesn't break.
+Functions in these hashes are given access to a carefuly chosen set of informations and APIs to let users think **inside of the box** so the paradigm doesn't break.

 ### Functional ###